-Users assigned any role or permission, except the User Administrator role, are considered authorized System Administrators as defined in the PP because they have permission to access system data, based upon the user permissions assigned via the role(s).
+Users assigned any role or permission, except the User Administrator role, are considered authorized system administrators because they have permission to access system data, based upon the user permissions assigned via the role(s).
 Data collection and reaction can be performed by the any of the default user roles, except for Monitor User and User Administrator.
 Data Analysis can be performed by any of the default user roles, except for User Administrator.